NeilBetham/container-build-scripts/README.md

 doesn't work how you'd like and you don't control the config outside the container; take a poke around the build script and see if the config you're looking for is there.

+### Self signed CAs
+If you have any self signed CAs that you would like to use when connecting over SSL to your own services, put them in the `cas` folder at the root.